google/pepper.js/README.rst

 pervasive browser support.
 It should be noted that although JavaScript "runs everywhere," performance can vary widely between browsers, sometimes an order of magnitude or more.
-It is highly suggested that applications be designed to scale across differing amounts processing power, if possible.
+It is highly suggested that applications be designed to scale across differing amounts of processing power, if possible.

 In terms of file size, it appears that Native Client and Emscripten produce executables of roughly the same size, once they are stripped/minimized and